Genetic investigation of the causes of disease in diverse populations

 The project will be based within the CKB research group in the Big Data Institute Building.
 There are excellent facilities and a world-class community of genomics and population health scientists.
 There may be opportunities for involvement in international collaborations/consortia.

-Candidates should have a relevant degree (2.1 or higher), with a strong background in one or more of genetics, statistics, computational biology, or epidemiology.
+Candidate should have a relevant degree (2.1 or higher), with a strong background in one or more of genetics, statistics, computational biology, or epidemiology.
 The project will involve large-scale data and statistical analyses so, requires some aptitude for data handling and programming.
 Prior experience is not essential, as training will be provided.